Mon-Fri, 7am – 7pm CT

-Having a personal plan from LegalShield allows you to pick up the phone and call your attorney any time you have a question about your rights or responsibilities as a renter.
+Having a personal plan from LegalShield allows you to pick up the phone and call your lawyer any time you have a question about your rights or responsibilities as a renter.

 Even if you feel like the rental fee and the basic terms and conditions of the lease agreement seem fair, there are a few other questions you may want to ask before you commit.

-Most attorney’s charge $150-$400 an hour even for basic advice.
+Most lawyer’s charge $150-$400 an hour even for basic advice.
 As such, most people don’t think of calling a lawyer when they have quick questions or need someone to look over a lease before they sign it.
 LegalShield provides an affordable solution.

 Signing a standard rental agreement may have significant legal and financial implications over the long-term.
-Having an attorney review the document or coach you on how to negotiate terms helps protect your rights.
+Having a lawyer review the document or coach you on how to negotiate terms helps protect your rights.

-For a small monthly fee, starting at $24.95, your attorney can review your lease and provide unlimited legal consultation.
-Furthermore, your attorney is available to make calls and write letters on your behalf to help negotiate a fair deal, change lease terms or resolve a dispute.
+For a small fee, starting at $24.95/month, your lawyer can review your lease and provide unlimited legal consultation.
+Furthermore, your lawyer is available to make calls and write letters on your behalf to help negotiate a fair deal, change lease terms or resolve a dispute.

 Finding solutions to your legal issues doesn’t have to be stressful, complicated or expensive.
 LegalShield puts the power of legal representation within reach of any individual, family, or business.
 We work hard to make it easy, simple, and affordable to get the legal help you need, when you need it.